Structure and Properties

 Glycemic Control

-Clinical trials in patients with T2DM, MASH, SHTG and PSC have been completed or are ongoing, evaluating the effects of berberine ursodeoxycholate on liver fat content, markers of liver fibrosis, markers of liver inflammation and injury, as well as metabolic changes such as reductions in elevated lipids (LDL-C and triglycerides), improvements in HbA1c and fasting glucose and weight loss.
-An obesity clinical program is in the planning stages.
+Clinical trials in patients with T2DM, MASH and PSC have been completed or are ongoing, evaluating the effects of HTD1801 on liver fat content, markers of liver fibrosis, markers of liver inflammation and injury, as well as metabolic changes such as reductions in elevated lipids (LDL-C and triglycerides), improvements in HbA1c and fasting glucose and weight loss.

 References